Maryland Traffic Lawyer

 Driving Unregistered Vehicle in Maryland

 Every operable vehicle in Maryland is required by law to be registered with the Maryland Motor Vehicle Administration (MVA).
 Driving an unregistered vehicle, or permitting an unregistered vehicle to be driven by another, is a criminal misdemeanor punishable by a fine of up to $500.
 Typically, a citation for driving a vehicle without registration is about $300.
-If you are accused of driving without registration in, or if you are accused of allowing another person to drive your unregistered vehicle, contact an experienced traffic lawyer as soon as possible.
+If you are accused of driving without registration, or if you are accused of allowing another person to drive your unregistered vehicle, contact an experienced traffic lawyer as soon as possible.
 Taking a proactive approach to your defense can help you protect yourself against preventable negative outcomes such as fines and driver’s license restrictions.

 Unregistered Motor Vehicles in Maryland